kevintpeng/Learn-Something-Every-Day/Dev-Ops/Vagrant.md

 # Vagrant
 Command line utility for building and managing virtual machines.
 Used in conjunction with shell scripts to automatically build consistent and iscol development environments.

+## Benefits of Vagrant
+- Can launch many things, VirtualBox, VMware, AWS, OpenStack ...
+- Vagrant is consistent across platforms because it is entirely iscolated.

 ## Setup
 ```